Next course 8.2.2027–12.4.2028

 About Korkeasaari Zoo

 Korkeasaari Zoo, located in Helsinki, is one of the world’s oldest zoos and a leading centre for wildlife conservation, education, and animal welfare.
 The zoo is home to over 150 animal species and participates in international conservation programmes.
-During the practical training period, participants will have the opportunity to learn in a unique professional environment dedicated to animal care, welfare, and evidence-based animal management.
+During the practical training period, participants will have the opportunity to learn in a unique professional environment dedicated to animal care, welfare, and evidence-based animal training methods.

 Learn more: Korkeasaari Zoo